-Plan 8- Key views to the inside of the Conservation Area.
+Plan 8- Key of the Conservation Area.

 4.4 Green Spaces and Planting

 The Conservation Area has no specific green spaces.
 At the junction with Argyle Road there is a roundabout, which constitutes the only 'green space' in the area.
 The roundabout has various plants on it and because it is the only piece of green space in the vicinity, it stands out and contributes to one of the key views.